-In literature, innovation accounting includes the impulse response, the forecast error variance decomposition, the historical decomposition 2012).
-Moreover, analyses (Rao. compute innovation accounting can be computed in different ways such as identification, structural Cholesky factorization, diagonal, and the generalized approach.
-However, the generalized impulse response approach of innovation accounting was utilized in this study because its outcome remains unaltered irrespective of how the variables were arranged in the model (Lanne & Nyberg, 2016).
+In literature, innovation accounting includes the impulse response, the forecast error variance decomposition, historical decomposition the analyses (Rao, 2012).
+Moreover, compute innovation accounting can be computed in different ways such as structural identification, Cholesky factorization, diagonal, and the generalized approach.
+However, generalized impulse response approach of innovation accounting was utilized in this study because its outcome remains unaltered irrespective of how the variables were arranged in the model (Lanne & Nyberg, 2016).